 A: An attacker must have an administrative-level user account in the Nexus Repository 3 instance to configure the system in this manner.

 Q: Are there implications associated with this advisory itself?

 A: Disclosure unfortunately means bad actors may try to take advantage.
-While we have initially limited the information to the minimum details necessary for users to affect an appropriate fix, this merely slows down a would be attacker.
+While we have initially limited the information to the minimum details necessary for users to affect an appropriate fix, this merely slows down a would-be attacker.
 As such, we are advising all organizations utilizing Nexus Repository Manager to immediately assess their individual impact and take appropriate action in response.

 Q: Where can I obtain more information associated with the vulnerability?

-A: At this time, and in the interest of best protecting our user community, we are limiting the information released to that absolutely required in order to assess impact and affect remediation.
+A: At this time, and in the interest of best protecting our user community, we are limiting the information released to what absolutely required in order to assess impact and affect remediation.
 Please contact support for more information.

 Q: Why is Sonatype making this information available?